google/zetasql/docs/date_functions.md

   default time zone, which is implementation defined, is used.
 If this expression is used and it evaluates to `NULL`, this function returns `NULL`.

-The current date is recorded at the start of the query statement which contains this function, not when this specific function is evaluated.
+The current date value is set at the start of the query statement that contains this function.
+All invocations of `CURRENT_DATE()` within a query statement yield the same value.

 **Return Data Type**